OpenLocalizationTestOrg/azure-docs-pr-test.zh-TW/articles/notification-hubs/notification-hubs-windows-notification-dotnet-push-xplat-segmented-wns.md

                 categories = RetrieveCategories();
             }

-            // Using a template registration to support notifications across platforms.
+            // Using a template registration toosupport notifications across platforms.
             // Any template notifications that contain messageParam and a corresponding tag expression
             // will be delivered for this registration.